/

 Press F to search

 Where can poetry be found?
-Inspired by the artist Natalie Czech, the students transform complex texts into poetry.
+Inspired by the artist Natalie Czech, our fellow students transform complex texts into poetry.
 They choose between excerpts from two different works: Critique of Judgment (1793) by Immanuel Kant and Gaming Instinct (2004) by Juli Zeh.
-How shape the language of the texts the poems?
-What new treasures will be discovered?
+How does the language of the texts influence the resulting poems?
+What new treasures are discovered?

-→ Read the words one after the other, either
+→ Read the words one after the other

-b) in random order.
-To do this, rearrange the marked words and use punctuation marks to give them meaning.
+To do the latter, rearrange the selected words and use punctuation marks to give them meaning.